yuval-k/oci-registry-p2p/README.md

 Note: A nice property of IPFS is that it will automatically de-duplicate the various layers.
 This means that if you push the same layer from multiple images, the layer will not use twice the storage.
-# Quick 30 second demo - Pulling OCI Image directly from IPFS.
+# Quick 30 second demo - Pulling OCI Image directly from IPFS (middleware mode).
 Following up from the demo above, we'll show how to get an OCI image to IPFS.
 As currently, pushing through the repository is not supported.
 With this example we will use  `podman` to pull a container from docker hub and "push" it to an OCI folder.
 We will then add that folder to IPFS.